Dealing With Toxic Parents in a Christian Way

 My parents became a lot less abusive after I complained to a child protection agency about their abuse in my mid-teens.
 The biggest change came when I was 18 years old.
 My father left my mother for another woman.
 He was much happier and changed his attitude towards me.
 He treated me well and I became his beloved daughter.
 He wanted to hear about my accomplishments and was proud of me.
 I loved it!
 He moved across the country after the separation and we spent a lot of time apart, but we did bond in a somewhat superficial but healthy relationship.

-It took some time for my mother to realize that the adult me was not going to tolerate slaps, putdowns, belittling remarks, and ridicule, but she did eventually understand where I drew the line in the sand.
-We became close and she lived with me and my family during the last few years of her life.
+It took some time for my mother to realize that the adult me was not going to tolerate slaps, putdowns, belittling remarks, and ridicule, but she did eventually understand where I drew a line in the sand of our lives.
+We became close.
+She lived with my family and me during the last few years of her life.

 The Bible, certain books, and the advice of wise friends and pastors have also been helpful on my journey.
-One helpful book is Beauty for Ashes by evangelist Joyce Meyer.
-She tells the story of growing up with all kinds of abuse and tells readers how they can overcome their own emotional pain and anger.
+One book I found helpful is Beauty for Ashes by evangelist Joyce Meyer.
+She tells the story of growing up with all kinds of abuse and informs readers on how they can overcome their emotional pain and anger.

 My parents have been gone for many years now.
-Looking back, being able to have a good relationship with my parents really enriched my life.
+Looking back, being able to have a good relationship with my parents that enriched my life.
 Parents do have wisdom and experience that can help us (Proverbs 6:20, 23:22).
-There were times that I struggled with resentment, but these steps and lots of prayer helped me to forgive my parents and heal.
+There were times that I struggled with resentment, but these steps and lots of prayers helped me to forgive my parents and heal.

 God wants us to live with everyone in peace (Romans 12:18, 14:19), including mom and dad.
 For some us, trying to have a relationship is not possible because our parents are too toxic.
 There is always hope, however, that things can change and we can reap the benefits that come from having our parents in our lives in a healthy way.